shikha1108/notes/technicalTerms.md

 ### Microservice Architecture
-It is a modern architecture.
-We can divide our services into multiple smaller services known microservices.
+We divide our services into multiple smaller services known microservices.
 These micro services communicate to each other using REST apis.

 There are many advantages of microservice architecture:
 * It allows us to debug issues easily.